 It truly was impressive to see this collection of prize-winning Ferrari’s, including ones that have been featured in famous movies.
 My favourite section was the concept cars where the mind-boggling process of creating an equally mind-boggling automobile was shown; from the drawing board, through the various phases to the finished product.

 Read more about things to do in Modena.

 I left the museum with a chuckle and a thought: I still had no idea how an engine works but I felt inspired by these engineering and design marvels.
 These cars were true works of art.
 Even if you’re not interested in cars, the museums make for a more than worthwhile visit.
 You may, like me, leave with a whole new perspective on automotive design and engineering.

-Book a full-day Modena food and Ferrari tour from Bologna OR skip the food and enjoy all the automotive splendor in this full-day tour of the Motor Valley.
+Book a full-day Modena food and Ferrari tour from Bologna OR skip the food and enjoy all the automotive splendor in this full-day Ferrari tour.

 For the ultimate Ferrari experience, book this full-day tour that includes visits to both museums, lunch, a test drive and a F1 simulator session.

 Note: my visit to the Motor Valley was part of the Blogville project, a collaboration between the Emilia-Romagna Tourism Board and iambassador.

 […] Read more about the Motor Valley. […]